Academic Common Market

 Helps expand and strengthen schools of nursing to reduce the critical shortage of nurse educators needed to educate the nation’s registered nurses.
 The Council surveys institutions for nursing education trends and shares online graduate nursing courses.

-As of October 2017, five Louisiana institutions are members (listed here with their representatives to the Council):
+As of November 2018, five Louisiana institutions are members, listed here with their representatives to the Council:

 Louisiana State University Health Sciences Center: Demetrius Porche, Dean